 Various studies have used high doses of nicotinic acid, 1 gram 3 times daily, of the immediate release form, is used in schizophrenia patients.

 Slow or timed-release release niacin should be avoided at high doses because they are more likely to cause liver damage.

-Keep in mind, niacin can cause flushing.
+Keep in mind, that niacin can cause flushing.
 While uncomfortable, there is no risk to this condition.
 It usually dissipates if you keep taking niacin for 3 or more days.

 Do not take high doses of niacin unless under the supervision of your doctor.

 Next to vitamin B12, folate is the most common B vitamin deficiency.

 Folate improves the artery wall or endothelial function by acting as an antioxidant in the blood vessels.
 Folate also improves nitric oxide metabolism and reduces inflammatory compounds like homocysteine in the blood.